Businesses are struggling to market their business

 2. Not allocating a monthly marketing budget

-The second thing that became apparent was that many small business owners fail to allocate a marketing budget each month.
+The second area that became apparent, was that many small business owners fail to allocate a monthly marketing budget/spend.

 Allocating a marketing spend each month, is crucial to get in front of your ideal client with your core message, to help them solve the problem that they are experiencing that you can help solve.